-Cat Stevens Shares 3rd Track From New Studio Album, ‘King of a Land’
+Cat Stevens Evokes ’70s Heyday on New Studio Album, ‘King of a Land’

 Yusuf / Cat Stevens (Photo: Aminah Yusuf; used with permission)

-Ahead of the coronation of His Majesty King Charles III, Stevens says of the title track, “King of a Land,” “One of the privileges of being an artist is to express what seems unimaginable, and then hang it up there for people to ponder; we can say things that others can’t.
+Stevens says of the title track, “King of a Land,” released shortly before the coronation of His Majesty King Charles III, “One of the privileges of being an artist is to express what seems unimaginable, and then hang it up there for people to ponder; we can say things that others can’t.
 Sure, I know full well music can’t necessarily solve the world’s problems, but it can help to direct the narrative.
 There are a few aspirations in ‘King of a Land’ that I hope resonate with His Majesty.
 The major message of the song – and this applies to all those in positions of leadership – is, don’t forget that there’s One above you, and be careful to look out for those who are below you.”

-The news of King of a Land arrives amidst a wave of celebratory activity for 2023 including the announcement of Stevens’ Glastonbury Festival debut on June 25, on the coveted Sunday legends slot.
+The news of King of a Land arrived on March 15 amidst a wave of celebratory activity for 2023 including the announcement of Stevens’ Glastonbury Festival debut on June 25, on the coveted Sunday legends slot.
 The performance will come just one month ahead of his 75th birthday on July 21.
-Stevens has begun to announce dates for a 2023 tour.
+Stevens has begun a brief 2023 tour.

-The video for “All Nights, All Days” references the cult classic film Harold and Maude, for which Yusuf provided the iconic soundtrack.
+There’s a Traveling Wilburys-styled rolling Americana groove on “All Nights, All Days.”
+The video for the song references the cult classic film Harold and Maude, for which Yusuf provided the iconic soundtrack.
 The pair appear as main characters in the clip, which brings the narrative of the song to life in a child-like manner.
 Politicians are depicted as evil characters who chase Harold through a forest, ultimately getting their comeuppance as they are captured and locked up in London Zoo.

 Early recording sessions for King of a Land stretch back to 2011 at Berlin’s Hansa Studios (the setting for classic albums such as David Bowie’s Low, Heroes and U2’s Achtung Baby).
 From there, recording locations moved through the years from ICP Studios in Brussels to La Fabrique in Provence, South of France.
 Additional overdubs and a 60-piece orchestra were recorded in Air and Angel studios in London, with some key work originally recorded in Yusuf’s own garage-based home studio in Dubai he calls “Dubville.”
 “Most of the songs started with me playing and recording everything at home in the garage – it’s as close as you can get to being inside my head,” he says.